-A collaborative conservation program between REEF and the Cayman Islands Department of the Environment studying Nassau grouper (Epinephelus striatus) - a social and ecological corner stone of Caribbean's coral reefs.
+The Grouper Moon Project is a conservation science partnership between Reef Environmental Education Foundation (REEF) and the Cayman Islands Department of Environment (DoE) with scientists from Scripps Institution of Oceanography at UC San Diego and Oregon State University, aimed at studying Nassau grouper (Epinephelus striatus) - a social and ecological corner stone of Caribbean's coral reefs.

-Grouper Moon Education Program -- Check out the Grouper Education Program EduBlog for timely updates
+Grouper Education Program - Watch Live-Feed video chats from underwater with Grouper Moon researchers -- visit our YouTube channel to view live streaming and archived sessions.
+Check out the Grouper Education Program EduBlog for timely updates

-Dr. Brice Semmens gives Lecture on Grouper Moon Project as part of the Birch Aquarium 's Perspectives in Ocean Conservation Series -- Click here to watch
+Dr. Brice Semmens gives lecture on Grouper Moon Project as part of the UCSD's Birch Aquarium 'Perspectives in Ocean Conservation Series' -- Click here to watch

-An video about the importance of protecting Nassau grouper spawning aggregations -- Watch the video on You Tube.
+Short video about the importance of protecting Nassau grouper spawning aggregations -- Watch the video on You Tube.

 What is the Grouper Moon Project? -- Listen to a Podcast with project scientist, Dr. Brice Semmens.

-Grouper's Last Stand -- Informative article featured in Sport Diver
+'Grouper's Last Stand' -- Informative article featured in Sport Diver

 Normally solitary and territorial, during the winter full moons grouper travel, sometimes over great distances, and “group” together to spawn.
 About fifty of these spawning aggregations sites have been recorded in different places throughout the Caribbean.
 Historically, once discovered, grouper aggregation sites have become synonymous with fisherman aggregation sites.
 Due to the timing and site fidelity of the spawning aggregations and the ease with which these relative loners can be caught while congregating by the hundreds and thousands to spawn, one-third to one-half of the known Caribbean aggregation sites are now inactive.
 The Cayman Islands used to be home to five Nassau grouper (Epinephelus striatus) spawning sites.
 Today, four of these sites are dormant or depleted.
 But one site, on the west end of Little Cayman Island, is home to one of the last great reproductive populations of this endangered species.